Resume

 enterprise software to developers, networking, operations, and

-security teams as well as all levels of management and
+security teams as well as to all levels of management and

 leadership.
 Familiar with related technologies and how they